Feiyfay/Global-Superstore/README.md

 ## Analysis:
 ### Problem Statement 1:
 a.
 The 3 Countries that Generated the Highest Total Profit for Global Superstore in 2014

-1. United States  $93,508
+_1. United States  $93,508_

-2. India $48,808 and
+_2. India $48,808 and_

-3. China $46,794 respectfully.
+_3. China $46,794 respectfully._

 b.
 For each of these three countries, the three products with the highest total profit (products’ names and the total profit for each product).
 **United States:**

-1. Canon imageCLASS 2200 Advanced Copier - $ 15,680
+_1. Canon imageCLASS 2200 Advanced Copier - $ 15,680_

-2. Hewlett Packard LaserJet 3310 Copier - $ 3,624
+_2. Hewlett Packard LaserJet 3310 Copier - $ 3,624_

-3. GBC DocuBind TL300 Electric Binding System - $ 1,911
+_3. GBC DocuBind TL300 Electric Binding System - $ 1,911_

 **India:**

-1. Sauder Classic Bookcase, Traditional - $ 2,420
+_1. Sauder Classic Bookcase, Traditional - $ 2,420_

-2. Cisco Smart Phone, with Caller ID - $ 1,609
+_2. Cisco Smart Phone, with Caller ID - $ 1,609_

-3. Hamilton Beach Refrigerator, Red - $ 1,440
+_3. Hamilton Beach Refrigerator, Red - $ 1,440_

 **China:**

-1. Sauder Classic Bookcase, Metal - $ 1,463
+_1. Sauder Classic Bookcase, Metal - $ 1,463_

-2. Bush Classic Bookcase, Mobile - $ 1,221
+_2. Bush Classic Bookcase, Mobile - $ 1,221_

-3. HP Copy Machine, Color - $ 1,196
+_3. HP Copy Machine, Color - $ 1,196_

 ### Problem Statement 2:
 a.
 The 3 subcategories with the highest average shipping cost in the United States

-1. Copiers - $165
+_1. Copiers - $165_

-2. Machines - $132
+_2. Machines - $132_

-3. Tables - $70
+_3. Tables - $70_

 ### Problem Statement 3:
 a.
 Nigeria’s profitability (i.e., total profit) for 2014 and how it compare to other African countries

-- Nigeria was the least profitable country in 2014 among the African countries with a loss of $23,285
+_- Nigeria was the least profitable country in 2014 among the African countries with a loss of $23,285_

 b.
 Factors responsible for Nigeria’s poor performance (an investigation into shipping costs and the average discount as potential root causes).

-- The total shipping cost for Nigeria is $1,518 and the Average Discount is $1($0.7)
+_- The total shipping cost for Nigeria is $1,518 and the Average Discount is $1($0.7)_

-- Nigeria has a high shipping cost compared to a majority of the other African countries and among the 4 countries giving a discount in Africa.
+_- Nigeria has a high shipping cost compared to a majority of the other African countries and among the 4 countries giving a discount in Africa._

 ### Problem Statement 4:
 a.
-Identify the product subcategory that is the least profitable in Southeast Asia.
-Note: For this question, assume that Southeast Asia comprises Cambodia, Indonesia, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam.
+The product subcategory that is the least profitable in Southeast Asia.
+(Assume that Southeast Asia comprises Cambodia, Indonesia, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam).

+_- Tables with a loss of $18618_

 b.
-Is there a specific country i n Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?
+Specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a.

+_- Several Southeast Asian countries should discontinue the sale of tables as they incur losses.

+_- The countries are as follows with the loss amount:_

+_1. Indonesia - $ 10,680_

+_2. Thailand - $ 3,188_

+_3. Phillippines - $ 3,151_

+_4. Myanmar (Burma) - $ 1603_

+_5. Vietnam - $ 1,523_

 ### Problem Statement 5:
 a.
 Which city is the least profitable (in terms of average profit) in the United States?
 For this analysis, discard the cities with less than 10 Orders.

 b.
 Why is this city’s average profit so low?